jsenv/importmap-node-module/readme.md

 ["electron", "browser"]
 ```

-When none of `favoredExports` is found in a `package.json` and if `"default"` is specified in that `package.json`, `"default"` value is read and appears in the importmap.
+When none of `packagesExportsPreference` is found in a `package.json` and if `"default"` is specified in that `package.json`, `"default"` value is read and appears in the importmap.

+## customImportMapFileIncluded

+`customImportMapFileIncluded` parameter is a boolean controlling if a custom import map file will be read and appear in the generated import-map.
+This parameter is optional and disabled by default.

+> When a file

+## customImportMapFileRelativeUrl

+`customImportMapFileRelativeUrl` parameter is a string controlling the location of the custom importmap file.
+This parameter is optional and it's default value is `"./import-map-custom.importmap"`.

+> Note that remapping inside this file takes precedence over import generated for node_modules.

 # Concrete example